Samagra-Development/Samagra-Website/src/pages/our-team/index.md

       Parth holds a Master's degree in Business Administration from Indian Institute of Management, Indore and a Bachelor's degree in Metallurgical Engineering from IIT (BHU), Varanasi.
-Before joining Samagra, he was working as a Corporate Banking and Strategy Manager with ICICI Bank.
+Before joining Samagra, he was working as a corporate banking and strategy manager with ICICI Bank.
 Also, he gave two attempts at UPSC before joining Samagra.